Alexpascual28/rprk_general_control_class/README.md

 ### ARB library

 The ARB (Arduino Robotics Board) library runs in the Arduino Nano and is designed to simplify the interaction between the hardware components on the ARB and the software controlling it, in conjunction with a Raspberry Pi.
 This library is integral for controlling the motors, sensors, and serial communication in your robotics projects.

-**Key Components of the ARB Library**

-*Header File (`ARB.h`)*:

-* Defines all the necessary pins used by the ARB with easy-to-understand names such as **MOTOR_DIRA** for motor direction control and **USONIC1** to **USONIC4** for ultrasonic sensors.
-* It includes standard Arduino headers and defines constants for the **I2C multiplexer address** and various **GPIO** pins.
-* Declares an external array `reg_array` of 128 bytes to manage data communication between the Raspberry Pi and the Arduino.
-* Provides function prototypes for initialization (`ARBSetup`), register manipulation (`getRegister`, `putRegister`), and I2C bus management (`setI2CBus`).

-*Source File (`ARB.cpp`)*:

-* Implements the functions declared in the header.
-The `ARBSetup` function initializes **I2C** communication and optionally the serial communication depending on the passed parameter.
-* The `getRegister` and `putRegister` functions manage data in the `reg_array`, facilitating communication between the Arduino and any connected device like the Raspberry Pi.
-* The `setI2CBus` function controls which bus on the **I2C multiplexer** is active, allowing the selection of different sensor sets connected to the Arduino.
-* Provides a utility function `uSecToCM` to convert time (in microseconds) to distance (in centimeters), which is useful for ultrasonic distance measurements.
+For a more detailed explanation, check [RPRK Lab Sessions: ARB Library](https://github.com/Alexpascual28/rprk_turtlebot_lab_sessions/blob/main/README.md#arb-library)

 **`getRegister` and `putRegister` Functions in the ARB Library**